Flood Risk Solutions places primary and excess flood insurance programs

 The market for flood is a hot topic across the United States, for a variety of reasons, and will likely get even hotter, as time progresses.
 One such topic is what agent’s do with their client’s moving forward?
-Agent’s are torn between sticking with their familiar NFIP program’s that have been in existence and provided a backstop for their customer’s over the past 30 years, or look to the private market that has seen significant signs of development over the past few years.
+Broker’s are torn between sticking with their familiar NFIP program’s that have been in existence and provided a backstop for their customer’s over the past 30 years, or look to the private market that has seen significant signs of development over the past few years.

 Given the progression of flood modeling, big data, and technology improvements, there is been an uptick across the board from both admitted and non-admitted players in critical flood zones.
 As carriers are able to understand their PML’s and aggregation on a more granular level, this has helped produce actuarially sound rates and reinsurance capacity.

 In coastal geographies such as Florida, there are a few carriers willing to write the coverage on their own paper on an admitted basis or partner with a London based solution and offer the coverage as an add-on to their existing multi-peril offering.
 The mono-line segment continues to grow as well, mainly through London syndicates and domestic E&S players.